clinaresl/ksearch/domains/README.md

 * *Domain*: Name of the domain, e.g., `n-pancake`
 * *Variant*: Name of the variant used, e.g., `unit`, `heavy-cost`, etc.
 * *Id*: every id consists of two identifiers separated by a slash.
-The first one is the task id, and the second one is the path id of the path solution found, e.g., `013/092` refers to the stats of the 92-th solution path found in task `013`.
+The first one is the task id, and the second one is the solution path id of the path solution found, e.g., `013/092` refers to the 92-th solution path found in task `013`.
 * *k*: requested number of paths to compute.
 This value serves as an upper bound in the second id given in the previous column.
 * *start*: explicit representation of the start state
 * *goal*: explicit representation of the goal state
 * *h0*: heuristic value of the start state
 * *length*: number of transitions in the solution path
 * *cost*: cost of the solution path.
-Note that *length* and +cost* must be equal in unit cost domains, but maybe different in arbitrary cost domains.
+Note that *length* and *cost* must be equal in unit cost domains, but maybe different in arbitrary cost domains.
 * *expansions*: number of expanded nodes for finding one specific solution path.
-  One solving a *k* shortest-path problem, this value might be increasing between successive solution paths, but this is not necessarily true always.
+  This value might be increasing between successive solution paths, but this is not necessarily true always.
-* *nbcentroids*: number of centroids used for computing the *k* shortest paths when using an algorithm from the BELA* family
+* *nbcentroids*: number of expanded centroids for computing the *k* shortest paths when using an algorithm from the BELA* family
+* *nbpaths*: number of paths discarded when using bBELA0/bBELA*.
 * *mem*: memory usage in Megabytes.
 The measurement combines both the virtual memory and resident set size.
 The first should not be very relevant, whereas the second might include some values which are not directly related to the